saurabtharu/Internship-repo/Internship Report - typst/chapters/00-cert-ack-abhijeet.typ

 ]

+/*
 #pagebreak()
 #align(center,
   image("../images/ACHS.png", height: 20%)
 )
+*/

+#pagebreak()
+#align(center,
+  image("../images/images.png", height: 20%)
+)

 = SUPERVISOR’S RECOMMENDATION
 \

+/*
   #text(12pt)[
-    I hereby recommend that this report has been prepared under my supervision by *Saurab Tharu* entitled *An Internship Report on DevOps Engineer at F1Soft International Pvt.
+    I hereby recommend that this report has been prepared under my supervision by Saurab Tharu entitled *An Internship Report on DevOps Engineer at F1Soft International Pvt.
 Ltd.* in partial fulfillment of the requirements for the degree of Bachelor of Science in Computer Science and Information Technology of Tribhuvan University is processed for the evaluation.

+  */

+    #text(12pt)[
+    I hereby recommend that this report has been prepared under my supervision by Abhijeet Yadav entitled *An Internship Report on DevOps Engineer at F1Soft International Pvt.
+Ltd.* in partial fulfillment of the requirements for the degree of Bachelor of Science in Computer Science and Information Technology of Tribhuvan University is processed for the evaluation.

   #block(
     spacing: 3em,
     table(
     inset: (
       x: 10pt,
       y: 80pt
     ),
-      stroke: none,
+    /*
     columns: (1fr, 0.3fr),
      [  #line(length: 15em,stroke: (thickness: 1pt, dash: ("dot",4pt))) *Er.
-Bidur Sapkota* #v(-4pt) Supervisor #v(-4pt) Department of Computer Science and Information Technology #v(-4pt) Asian College of Higher Studies #v(-4pt) Ekantakuna, Lalitpur ], [],
+Bidur Sapkota* #parbreak() Supervisor #parbreak() Department of Computer Science and Information Technology #parbreak() Asian College of Higher Studies #parbreak() Ekantakuna, Lalitpur ], [], */

+columns: (1fr, 0.3fr),
+     [  #line(length: 15em,stroke: (thickness: 1pt, dash: ("dot",4pt))) *Mr. Dinesh Khadka* #parbreak() Supervisor #parbreak() Department of Computer Science and Information Technology #parbreak() National College of Computer Studies #parbreak() Paknajol, Kathmandu ], [],

+    stroke: none
   )

 )]